-This week Zoe is re-reading Feel the Fear and Do it Anyway by Susan Jeffers, the self-help classic published way back in 1987.
+This week I’m re-reading Feel the Fear and Do it Anyway by Susan Jeffers, the self-help classic published way back in 1987.
 I read it many years ago and it inspired me to turn my life around and create a more positive approach.
-But recently, Pluto entered my 12th house and all sorts of… Continue reading Review: Feel the Fear & Do it Anyway
+But recently, Pluto entered my 12th house and all sorts of old… Continue reading Review: Feel the Fear & Do it Anyway

 “This is the true joy in life, the being used for a purpose recognised by yourself as a mighty one, the being a force of nature instead of a feverish selfish little clod of ailments and grievances complaining that the world will not devote itself to making me happy.
 I am of the opinion that… Continue reading May your splendid torch burn bright…